hintjens/vtx/README.txt

 Each driver implements its own wire-level protocol, which can be an extension of the standard libzmq wire-level protocols.
 For example the planned UDP wire-level protocol includes heartbeating, request-reply retries, socket validation, and other experimental semantics.

+## Scalability

+One driver is one thread.
+We scale for performance by creating multiple driver instances and addressing them directly.
+This is a different approach from 0MQ's internal transports, which are multithreaded, and do weird stuff like migrate sessions between threads.
+Which gets complex.

+A consequence of this design is that if you want to use explicit identities in a driver, they will not cross driver thread boundaries.

 ## This Document

 This document is originally at README.txt and is built using [gitdown](http://github.com/imatix/gitdown).